 Guide to finding patents, based on the collections of the State Library of Victoria

-The information below should be used in conjunction with the tabs above.
 This page gives broad information about finding patents.
-The tabs above will give more specific information for finding guides registered in a specific state / colony or country, during a particular period.
+Click on the headings above for more specific information on finding patents registered in a specific state / colony or country.

 Step 1 – retrieve patent from relevant collection (print or online)

-- you will need the geographic location & date & patent number
+- you will need the geographic location, year and patent number

 Step 1 – you will need to determine the relevant geographic location (e.g. Victoria)

-Step 2 – you will need to determine the relevant date or d
+Step 2 – you will need to determine the relevant year or range of years

 Step 3 – if a geographic location and date or

-NOTE - if a geographic location cannot be established indexes from a range of states and countries will need to be searched
+NOTE - if a geographic location cannot be established, search indexes from a range of states and countries.

-Step 4 - order patent from relevant collection (print or online)
+Step 4 - order patent from relevant collection (print or online).
+A librarian at the Information desk can assist.

-– you will need the date & geographic location
+– you will need the year and geographic location

-Step 1 – list what information that you have about the patent
+Step 1 – determine what information you have about the patent

-(a) the geographic location (state, country or region) registering the patent
+(a) the geographic location (state, country or region) which registered the patent

 (b) the inventor’s name